 What does daily value mean in car insurance?

 Immediately after buying a new car, you are already making a significant reduction in its value.
 For example, a new car is worth €25,000.
-Once the car is in your name, the car is second-hand.
+As soon as the car is in your name, the car is second-hand.
 The value may have already dropped to €22,500.
 You don't buy a car as an investment, but the value of the car can make a big difference when settling a claim.

 Is the daily value important in case of damage?

-In the case of damage, the daily value can play an important role.
+When damage occurs, the daily value can play an important role.
 Car damage is repaired unless the repair costs exceed the car's current market value.
 In that case, you will be paid the car's current market value.
 The car is then totaled.
 So you benefit from a high current market value.

 How do we determine the daily value?

-• Age of the car.
+- Age of the car.

 Can I insure my car for its purchase value?